afbustamante/spring-data-jpa-demo/README.md

     $ ./mvnw clean install

- After that, you can run the Spring Boot application using the following command:
+ After that, you can run the Spring Boot Web application using the following command:

     $ java -jar myproject-web/target/myproject-web.jar